smotrova/stack-overflow-developer-survey/Sprint1.md

 * How many unique software applications do professional developers and students typically use?
 * Can you ask more questions to get interesting information from the data?

-Note: The questions above are just an example and do not support any hypothesis.
+_Note_: The questions above are just an example and do not support any hypothesis.
+More could be found [here](https://survey.stackoverflow.co/2025/).

 Questions form the basis of your investigation and help you choose your further steps in data cleaning.
 They enable you to define a subset of variables of interest and clean only the data necessary to answer the questions in the context of your hypothesis.